 Volatile Keyword in Java Explained

-The volatile keyword in Java signals that a variable is being stored in the main memory ensuring all threads see the same value.
-Learn how it works.
+The volatile keyword in Java signals that a variable is being stored in the main memory, ensuring all threads see the same value.
+Here’s how it differs from other types of keywords in Java, when to use it, how to use it and its limitations.

 Written by Alexandru Nastase